-“What are you doing here, and how did you get in?”.
+“What are you doing here?”
+I spoke with the gamepad clasped between my hands, “How did you even get in?!”
 I hadn’t seen her in over a year.
 Last I heard, she was visiting Dubai with her elder sister.
-I didn’t even know she was back in town.
+I didn’t know she was back in town.

-I dropped the pad, crossed over his leg and began to follow Sylvia’s lead.
+I dropped the pad, crossed over his leg, and went after Sylvia who was already leading the way.

-She walked into my bedroom, I went in after her.
-I shut the door behind me.
+She walked into my bedroom like she owned the apartment.
+I went in after her and shut the door behind me.

 “Sit down” I offered.

 She didn’t sit.
-She fixed her hands akimbo, bouncing on her left leg.
+She planted her hands to her waist and continued to bounce angrily, on her left leg.

 “What’s going on?!
 I.K, when were you going to tell me you’re getting married?!” she lashed.